-Katie Bowen and Daniel Karp, two Scarsdale High School students selected by the League, attended the Students Inside Albany Conference in May this year.
-Read about their experience in this article in the Scarsdale Inquirer.
+Amanda Glik and Isabelle Riback, two Scarsdale High School juniors selected by the League, attended the Students Inside Albany Conference in May this year.
+Amanda and Isabelle wrote the following about their experience:

 Students Inside Albany is an intensive four-day conference run by the New York State League of Women Voters Education Foundation.
 The program is designed to immerse students in the process by which public policy is proposed, enacted and changed in New York State and educate them as to how they can influence and affect this process.
 The conference brings approximately 60 students from across the State to Albany to get a first-hand education about their state government.
 The highlight for most students is the opportunity to shadow their state representatives for an afternoon, with many students getting the opportunity to attend a session on the Chamber floor.
 All expenses of the students to attend the conference will be paid by the State League Education Foundation and the Scarsdale League of Women Voters.

 The Presidential Pursuit is a fast paced, fun and educational game designed to impart knowledge to middle school aged children particularly during election years.